The Sandbox (SAND) Price Tops $0.61 on Exchanges

 The Sandbox Profile

-The Sandbox launched on October 29th, 2019.
+The Sandbox’s launch date was October 29th, 2019.
 The Sandbox’s total supply is 3,000,000,000 tokens and its circulating supply is 2,251,731,926 tokens.
+The Sandbox’s official website is www.sandbox.game/en.
+The Sandbox’s official message board is medium.com/sandbox-game.
 The Sandbox’s official Twitter account is @thesandboxgame and its Facebook page is accessible here.
-The official website for The Sandbox is www.sandbox.game/en.
-The official message board for The Sandbox is medium.com/sandbox-game.

-It is usually not possible to buy alternative cryptocurrencies such as The Sandbox directly using US dollars.
-Investors seeking to trade The Sandbox should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Changelly or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy The Sandbox using one of the exchanges listed above.
+It is usually not currently possible to purchase alternative cryptocurrencies such as The Sandbox directly using US dollars.
+Investors seeking to trade The Sandbox should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Gemini or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase The Sandbox using one of the exchanges listed above.

 Receive News & Updates for The Sandbox Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for The Sandbox and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.